souvikinator/gofuzz/README.md

 - [ ] Add Output file feature where output can be stored in specified file
 - [ ] Add export type option where output can be saved in JSON and CSV
-- [ ] Add timeout feature when user one URL is not responding for a specific time
+- [ ] Add timeout feature when one URL is not responding for a specific time
 - [ ] Add Permuation feature
+- [ ] Add POST method feature.

 and a lot more...